 |

-We make pretty much the same rope in three diameters (plus a 6mm Pull Cord) to suit the taste of canyoneers from Leprechaunish speed specialists to Bubba-esque casual rappellers.
-Select the rope that meets your needs, and that matches your equipment, training and skills.
+We make pretty much the same canyoneering rope in three diameters (plus a 6mm Pull Cord) to suit the taste of canyoneers from Leprechaunish speed specialists to Bubba-esque casual rappellers.
+Select the rappelling rope that meets your needs and matches your equipment, training, and skills.

 |